risingwavelabs/risingwave/java/connector-node/README.md

 By maintaining consistency between these configurations, you can ensure a smooth execution of the integration tests.
 Please check more details in `connector-node-integration.yml`.

-Also, if you change the file in `src/java_binding`, remeber to use `cargo fmt` and `cargo sort` to format the `Cargo.toml` file to pass the github ci check.
+Also, if you change the file in `src/java_binding`, remember to use `cargo fmt` and `cargo sort` to format the `Cargo.toml` file to pass the github ci check.

 ## Connect with RisingWave